prog4biol/pfb2019/README.md

 #### Accessing Values in Lists

 To retrieve a single value in a list use the value's index in this format list[index].
-This will return the value at the specified index.
+This will return the value at the specified index, starting with 0.

-Here is our list:
+Here is a list:
 ```python
 >>> codons = [ 'atg' , 'aaa' , 'agg' ]
 ```